mxochicale/3minutesthesis/docs/video/README.md

 # Are Robots the Future for Elderly Care?

-Watch my presentation where I was one of the ten finalist of Three Minute Thesis 2018 at The University of Birmingham
+Watch my participation in the Three Minute Thesis 2018 at The University of Birmingham where I was one of the ten finalist.
 [![watch my presentation](https://raw.githubusercontent.com/mxochicale/3mt/master/docs/video/images/videoimage01.png)](https://www.youtube.com/watch?v=07ewRYcS-0g)